efabb95/terraform-beginner-bootcamp-2023/README.md

 #### Terraform Plan

-`terraform plan`

-This will generate out a changeset, about the state of our infrastructure and what will be changed.
+With `terraform plan` we will generate out a changeset, about the state of our infrastructure and what will be changed.

 We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.

 #### Terraform Apply

-`terraform apply`

-This will run a plan and pass the changeset to be execute by terraform.
+With `terraform apply` will run a plan and pass the changeset to be execute by terraform.
 Apply should prompt yes or no.

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

 #### Terraform Destroy

-`teraform destroy`
-This will destroy resources.
+`terraform destroy` will destroy resources.

-You can alos use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`
+You can also use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 #### Terraform Lock Files

-`.terraform.lock.hcl` contains the locked versioning for the providers or modulues that should be used with this project.
+`.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.

 The Terraform Lock File **should be committed** to your Version Control System (VSC) eg. Github